 9/29/14 "Fizz and Blending" has been accepted for reprint by See Spot Run Magazine and will appear in this month's issue.

-7/31/14 Just received notice: I'm a quarter-finalist in the Mary Ballard chapbook competition hosted by Casey Shay Press for my poetry collection Hanging Tight Aboard the Stella Irene.
+7/31/14 Hanging Tight Aboard the Stella Irene is a quarter-finalist in the Mary Ballard chapbook competition hosted by Casey Shay Press.

-6/20/2014 Angle Poetry is going to publish my poems "CSX" and "Wizardry" in their next issue.
+6/20/2014 Angle Poetry has published my poem "Wizardry" in their summer issue.

 6/18/2014 "A Place For Oysters," my Moon set short story, has found a home at Perihelion Magazine.
 Going live July 12.